 All types of production machinery with rotating parts can benefit from vibration analysis.
 This technology can make a major impact on maintenance efficiency and overall productivity at any type of manufacturing facility or industrial operation.

 Several industries where vibration analysis is viewed as especially useful are:

 Helping manufacturers around the world

 As a leading industrial technology service provider, ATS features expertise in designing, implementing and managing vibration analysis plans to enable a predictive maintenance strategy.
 Vibration analysis and predictive maintenance offer the benefits described above: increased uptime, more efficient maintenance, and improved quality and productivity overall.
-Vibration analysis is part of our machine health monitoring system, helping manufacturers optimize their productivity and operations.
+Vibration analysis is part of our R360™ Machine Health Monitoring, helping manufacturers optimize their productivity and operations.
 For more information, contact ATS today.